toukea/android-IstatSms/README.md

         You have also the broadcastReceiver used to receive Sms.
 (Do what you want with ...) you can for exemple abort them
-        if you don't want auther application to get this sms */
+        if you don't want other application to be notified by this incoming sms */
     }
 })